open-telemetry/opentelemetry-specification/issue-management.md

 re-open for discussion if there are additional info, justification and questions.

+Issues with no activity during 1 year can be considered stale and can be closed.
+However, SIGs are free to use a longer period of time.

+Pull requests with no activity during 7 days can be marked stale, and they should stay at least 7 days as stale before they can be closed.
+Similarly to issues, SIGs are free to use longer periods of time.

 ## When Issues Get Stuck

 Some issues are not directly related to a particular code change.
 If an